coreos/etcd-operator/doc/design/cluster_tls.md

   In theory, Kubernetes-provided isolation mechanisms alone should allow a _signer_ to:
    * create a _signee_ pod
    * observe an `kubeEtcdCSR` annotation on that _signee_ pod
-   * be gauranteed that the _signee_ pod itelf annotated that CSR.
+   * be guaranteed that the _signee_ pod itself annotated that CSR.